jvkersch/vpsearch/paper.md

 # Summary

-Similarity search, finding an approximate match from a database of known nucleotide sequences given an unknown query sequence, is a central task in the taxonomic determination and functional understanding of newly sequenced organisms.
-As databases of known, curated sequences and the number of unknown sequences continue to grow exponentially, tools that can organize genomic data at scale and make it efficiently accessible are of fundamental importance.
+With the advent of cheap and easily accessible sequencing technologies, the amount of available genomic data is growing exponentially.
+A central task to gain insight from sequencing data is _similarity search_: for a set of unknown query sequences, find the best approximate matches in a database of known sequences.
+Similarity search is important for taxonomic determination, elucidation of functional pathways, and so on.

-Over the years, a number of tools for similarity search have improved upon BLAST [@1990-blast] in terms of lookup speed and accuracy.
+Over the years, a number of tools for similarity search have improved upon the venerable BLAST [@1990-blast] in terms of lookup speed and accuracy.
 Some of these, such as the FASTA tool suite [@2016-pearson-FindingProteinNucleotide], provide rapid protein or nucleotide similarity search based on sequence content alone.
 Others, such as the RDP classifier [@2007-wang-NaiveBayesianClassifier] for microbiome analysis, take taxonomic information or other domain-specific information into account to improve classification sensitivity or to provide